Bad Bunny Barcelona 2026 at Estadi Olímpic: Family Travel Guide for the Sold-Out Conejo Malo Show

 The show

 One thing to flag for the non-Spanish-speaking moms in the back.
 Bad Bunny sings almost entirely in Spanish.
 He doesn't translate between songs.
 He doesn't give a chatty English aside.
 The energy carries, the songs your kid knows are the songs your kid knows, and the rest is vibe.
-If your tween has been deep in Debí Tirar Más Fotos for the last year, she'll be fine.
+If your teen has been deep in Debí Tirar Más Fotos for the last year, she'll be fine.
 If she's a casual fan, queue up the album on the flight over.
-Lyrics include some adult themes - it's reggaeton, the genre lives in adult-flirt territory - and I would not bring a kid under twelve.
-Twelve and up, totally appropriate.
-My niece is thirteen and her playlist is ninety percent Benito and ten percent everyone else.
-She's the demographic.
+Lyrics include some adult themes - it's reggaeton, the genre lives in adult-flirt territory - but at fourteen Lila is solidly in the audience demographic, and Austin at thirteen is right there too.
+Their playlists are ninety percent Benito and ten percent everyone else.
+They're who Bad Bunny is making this album for.

 The Estadi Olímpic itself was built for the 1992 Olympics, which means it has the bones of a serious venue and the slightly worn edges of a thirty-five-year-old building.
 Sightlines are decent from every section.
 Concessions are slow.
-The walk from the metro is uphill - it's literally on a mountain - and your kid will complain about the climb until the moment Bad Bunny opens with NUEVAYol and she forgets she has legs.
+The walk from the metro is uphill - it's literally on a mountain - and the kids will complain about the climb until the moment Bad Bunny opens with NUEVAYol and they forget they have legs.

 Where to fly into

 Direct flights to BCN from Boston, Chicago, JFK, Miami, Newark, Philadelphia, Los Angeles, San Francisco, Atlanta, Dallas, and Washington Dulles.
 Iberia, Level, Delta, American, and United all run nonstop services.
-Shoulder-season pricing in May 2026 sits around USD 540 to USD 720 round-trip from East Coast economy.
-From the West Coast, USD 780 to USD 980.
-Iberia's kids' meal is honestly fine.
+Shoulder-season pricing in May 2026 sits around $540 to $720 round-trip from East Coast economy.
+From the West Coast, $780 to $980.
+We flew Iberia out of JFK because Melissa and I both live close enough to make it the obvious choice, and the kids' meal is honestly fine.
 Level is the budget arm of Iberia and works great if you don't check bags - watch the carry-on size enforcement, they will gate-check anything bigger than the printed dimensions and charge for it.

 If BCN is sold out or stupidly expensive on your dates, Girona (GRO) is a Ryanair hub ninety minutes north by bus.
-Don't fly into Madrid and train down for this trip - the AVE is fast but you'll burn an entire travel day.
+Don't fly into Madrid and train down for this trip - the AVE is fast but you'll burn an entire travel day, and the whole point of bringing two moms and two teens is keeping the schedule loose enough that nobody melts down on a train platform.

 Where to stay